 Step 4: Optimize Translated Content for Multilingual SEO

-To drive traffic, your multilingual content must be optimized for search engines:
+To generate qualified traffic in the US and global markets, your multilingual content must be fully optimized for search engines and AI-driven discovery:

 This ensures your content ranks well in different language markets.